Table of Contents

 Prepare adequate camera battery power and storage space

 One thing most jewelers forget to do before their jewelry photography session is to charge their camera battery and clear out their SD card storage space.
 Depending on the camera you are using, a fully charged battery can take anywhere from 500 – 1000+ shots before completely draining the battery.
 Seldom will jewelers take over 1000 shots, therefore, it would not be necessary to buy spare batteries.

-There are other factors too which may affect your battery life such as reviewing your shots on your LCD screens and leaving on some camera features you don’t need, but the best way to avoid a fully drained battery during a photography session is to charge it the night before.
+There are other factors too that may affect your battery life such as reviewing your shots on your LCD screens and leaving on some camera features you don’t need, but the best way to avoid a fully drained battery during a photography session is to charge it the night before.

 As for storage space, most digital cameras can shoot images in JPEG or RAW formats.
-For jewelry e-commerce, you will only ever need to save your jewelry images in the JPEG format, with image size taking up 12 megabytes of memory.
+For jewelry e-commerce, you will only ever need to save your jewelry images in JPEG format, with image size taking up 12 megabytes of memory.
 To ensure that you have enough storage space for your photoshoot, check the remaining storage on your SD card the night before and decide whether or not you need to clear up some memory.

-Organise your jewelry into separate piles
+Organize your jewelry into separate piles

-Shooting by jewelry type also helps with the consistency in your jewelry images.
+Shooting by jewelry type also helps with consistency in your jewelry images.
 We’ll go through that later in this post.

 Consider using tags that are easily removable